Minister of Local Government (New Zealand): History

 The portfolio was established in 1972, prior to which, local government had been within the purview of the Minister of Internal Affairs.
 Notwithstanding the separation of those responsibilities, the offices of Minister of Internal Affairs and Minister of Local Government were held by the same person for the first twelve years that a separate local government portfolio existed.
 The Minister of Local Government is still supported by the Department of Internal Affairs.

+Responsibilities

+The Minister of Local Government is responsible for New Zealand's system of local government and leads the government's relationship with councils.
+The Local Government Act 2002 confers powers on the minister to intervene at a council if it has a governance problem that the council is failing to address.

+Because water services are a function of local government, the minister has been responsible for water policy (for example, the Water Services Reform Programme and Local Water Done Well) and is responsible for oversight of the Water Services Authority—Taumata Arowai, New Zealand's drinking water regulator.